jessicalyons/cybersecurity-journey/README.md

 # My Cybersecurity Journey 🚀

 Welcome to my GitHub repo where I document everything I learn as I break into cybersecurity.
 I'm currently focused on networking, ethical hacking, and Linux basics.
 This is where I’ll share my notes, scripts, TryHackMe progress, and home lab setup.
+I am also pursuing a Bachelors degree in Cybersecurity.
 Feedback is always welcome!

 ## What's in this repo?